 The system verifies that the payee exists and that the purchase order listed on the invoice is the same as the number on the original purchase order.

 The AP system tries to match other invoice information to the purchase order information already on file.
 This is called two-way matching.
-If the company also tracks delivery data, then invoice automation could go one step further to verify a three-way match between the invoice, purchase order and delivery.
+If the company also tracks delivery data, then invoice automation could go one step further to verify a three-way match across the invoice, purchase order, and delivery.

-Assuming everything matches, the vendor bill is automatically approved or routed to the appropriate person for approval if the amount exceeds a predetermined threshold or another issue crops up that requires human attention.
+Assuming everything matches, the vendor bill is automatically approved or, if the amount exceeds a predetermined threshold or another issue crops up that requires human attention, routed to the appropriate person for assessment and approval.

 Approved invoices are automatically scheduled for payment.
-This might be the due date indicated on the invoice, or it might be an earlier date depending on specific terms and incentives, such as an early-payment discount.
+That payment might be issued on the due date indicated on the invoice, or it might be sent at an earlier date depending on specific terms or to capture incentives, such as an early-payment discount.

 The workflow culminates with a payment issued to the vendor.
 The invoice is closed out as settled, after which it is removed from the AP account as a debit and added as a credit in the company’s cash account.